go-hep/go-hep.org/src/_index.md

 ## Motivation

 Writing analyses in HEP involves many steps and one needs a few tools to successfully carry out such an endeavour.
-But -- at minima -- one needs to be able to read (and possibly write) [ROOT](https://root.cern) files to be able to interoperate with the rest of the HEP community or to insert one's work into an already existing analysis pipeline.
+But -- at minima -- one needs to be able to read and write [ROOT](https://root.cern) files to be able to interoperate with the rest of the HEP community or to insert one's work into an already existing analysis pipeline.

 Go-HEP provides this necessary interoperability layer, in the [Go](https://golang.org) programming language.
 This allows physicists to leverage the great concurrency primitives of Go, together with the surrounding tooling and software engineering ecosystem of Go, to implement physics analyses.